dotx-coder/Httpsplay/README.md

 * **-a [User_Agent]**: Custom User-Agent header.
 * **-r [Retries]**: Maximum number of retries (default: 3).
 * **-t [Timeout]**: Timeout in seconds for requests (default: 10).
+*
+## License

+Httpsplay is licensed under the MIT license. take a look at the [LICENSE](https://GitHub.com/Httpsplay/main/LICENSE>

 ## Credits
 **Credit Goes To:**